camcarter131/MERN_stack_project/readme.md

-# Bummerman
+# ExploderDude

 ## Background and Overview
 An interactive, multi-player Bomberman-inspired game where you are able to connect with and play with up to three other online friends.

-We created Bummerman as a throwback, retro browser-based game to use to play with friends.
+We created ExploderDude as a throwback, retro browser-based game to use to play with friends.

 ## Functionality and MVP
 We are building a basic Bomberman game with multi-player functionaity being our highest order MVP.